Band Heterotopia of Brain

 2. Neurological exam – tests strength, tone, reflexes, coordination, and sensation.
 Findings are often subtle and depend on where the band lies.
 PMC

-3. Developmental assessment – uses age-based milestones to spot delays in motor, language, and social skills; guides early therapy planning.
+3. Developmental – uses age-based milestones to spot delays in motor, language, and social skills; guides early therapy planning.
 ScienceDirect

 4. Seizure semiology review – detailed history helps localize seizure networks and choose work-up steps.
 PMC